Barbara Steele Ritchie -- Florence

 Pallbearers will be her grandchildren, Gage Fogle, Jarett Chavis, Tyler Weeks, Kyle Weeks, Zander Ritchie and J.D.
 Allen.

 Mrs. Ritchie was born on Nov.
-25, 1950, in Utica, New York.
-She was the daughter of the late Jack Steele and the late Marie Farr Steele.
-She was predeceased by her first husband, James Smoak; son, Jack Weeks and a sister-in-law, Pam Steele.
+25, 1950, in Utica, New York, the daughter of the late Jack Steele and the late Marie Farr Steele.
+She was predeceased by her first husband, James Smoak; son, Jack Weeks; brother, Jack Steele; and a sister-in-law, Pam Steele.

-Friends may call the residence of Mr. John Ritchie, 2153 Elderberry St. in Florence, or at Bobby and Michelle Chavis at 4129 Savannah Highway in North.
+Friends may call the residence of Mr. John Ritchie, 2153 Elderberry St., Florence, or at Bobby and Michelle Chavis, 4129 Savannah Highway, North.

 Please sign the family's online guest book at www.thompsonfh.net.